TobitSoftware/chaynsnet-runtime/README.md

 1. Clone this repository
 2. Run <code>npm i</code>

+> If you have no access to the internal tobit.software npm server you need to remove/replace the usage of the package `chayns-logger`.

 #### DevServer
 1. Run `npm start` to fire up the dev server